raspishake/rsudp/README.md

    - Library of shake-related functions, to be used in a parent python program wanting to process data off a UDP port

 2) [`rs2obspy.py`](#rs2obspypy)
-   - Example library that uses raspberryShake.py to process UDP data to obspy stream object with channel-specific traces. can be iterated.
+   - Example library that uses raspberryShake.py to process UDP data to obspy stream object with channel-specific traces.
+Can be iterated.

 #### Command line programs